A Gentle Introduction to the Axiom of Choice: Objections

-Note, however, that the existence of a non-measurable set is not provable in $\ZF$, i.e.\ it is consistent with $\ZF$ (assuming the consistency of inaccessible cardinals) that all subsets of $\bR$ are measurable \cite{Solovay1970}.\footnote{For a brief discussion on assumptions that are consistent with $\ZF$ and incompatible with $\AC$, in the context of analysis, see \cite[\S14]{Schechter-handbook-analysis-1997}.} In this regard, it would seem as though the natural way of eliminating $\BT$ would be to insist that all subsets of $\bR$ (hence all subsets of $\bR^n$ \cite[Proposition 3.6]{Stein-Shakarchi-3}) are measurable and to suitably weaken $\AC$.
+Note, however, that the existence of a non-measurable set is not provable in $\ZF$, i.e., it is consistent with $\ZF$ (assuming the consistency of inaccessible cardinals) that all subsets of $\bR$ are measurable \cite{Solovay1970}.\footnote{For a brief discussion on assumptions that are consistent with $\ZF$ and incompatible with $\AC$, in the context of analysis, see \cite[\S14]{Schechter-handbook-analysis-1997}.} In this regard, it would seem as though the natural way of eliminating $\BT$ would be to insist that all subsets of $\bR$ (hence all subsets of $\bR^n$ \cite[Proposition 3.6]{Stein-Shakarchi-3}) are measurable and to suitably weaken $\AC$.
 However, this assumption leads to another paradox, which we describe briefly, that is just as unsettling as the one being eliminated.

 For sets $A$ and $B$, we say $\abs{A}=\abs{B}$ if there is a bijection from $A$ onto $B$, and $\abs{A}\leq\abs{B}$ if there is an injection from $A$ into $B$.
 We write $\abs{A}<\abs{B}$ to mean $\abs{A}\leq\abs{B}$ and $\abs{A}\neq\abs{B}$.\footnote{For example, $\abs{\bN}=\abs{\bQ}$, $\abs{\bR}=\abs{(0,1)}$, $\abs{\bN}<\abs{\bR}$, and for any set $X$, $\abs{X}<\abs{\pset(X)}$.
-Here $\pset(X)$ denotes the \textit{power set} of $X$, i.e.\ the set of all subsets of $X$.}
+Here $\pset(X)$ denotes the \textit{power set} of $X$, i.e., the set of all subsets of $X$.}

-It is a consequence of $\AC$ that for any set $X$ and equivalence relation $\sim$ on $X$, $\abs{X/{\sim}} \leq \abs{X}$.
-This says that no partition of $X$ can strictly exceed $X$ (or even be incomparable with $X$) in size, which is in line with our intuition.
+It is a consequence of $\AC$ that for any set $X$ and equivalence relation $\sim$ on $X$, $\abs{X/{\sim}} \leq \abs{X}$.\footnote{This statement, known as the \emph{partition principle} ($\PP$), can equivalently be stated as: ``if there is a surjection from $X$ onto $Y$, then there is an injection from $Y$ into $X$."
+If the injection were required to be a right inverse of the given surjection, this principle would be trivially equivalent to $\AC$.
+Without this additional requirement, however, equivalence between $\PP$ and $\AC$ remains one of the oldest and most frustrating open problems concerning $\AC$.
+See \cite{Moo82} for a detailed discussion.} This says that no partition of $X$ can strictly exceed $X$ (or even be incomparable with $X$) in size, which is in line with our intuition.
 With the additional assumption above, this falls apart: